Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 5/2022

 If a remission is not achieved or a recurrence occurs, there are essentially two choices of therapy.
 Since subsequent treatment with chemotherapy is rarely curative, a palliative approach can be adopted where drugs are administered in non-toxic doses to keep the disease under control for as long as possible.
 In this situation, the emphasis is on the quality of life and supportive care measures.

 The alternative approach is to receive more intensive treatment in an attempt to produce a complete remission.
-There are two main intensive strategies available.
-For younger patients, a bone marrow or blood stem cell transplant offers a possibility for control or cure of the leukemia.
+There are two main strategies available.
+Stem cell transplant and CAR T cell therapy offers a possibility for control or cure of the leukemia.
 The other approach is to participate in clinical trials evaluating new treatments.
 Both of these alternatives are discussed below.

 Patients Failing Induction or Relapsing after a Complete Remission

 Currently allogeneic stem cell transplantation offers the only prospect of long-term disease-free survival.
 If a compatible family member donor or autologous stem cells are not available, there should be a search for an unrelated donor or an umbilical cord source of stem cells.

 High-dose chemotherapy and autologous stem cell transplant is rarely a treatment option for patients who fail remission induction therapy because the bone marrow contains many leukemia cells.
 Treatment for patients failing remission induction is currently allogeneic stem cell transplant or chemotherapy.